kubernetes-study-guide/Kubernetes-Study-Guide/Section-09-replicasets/06_updating_replicasets/transcript.md

 In fact, only new pods that the replicaset creates from this point forward will end up being built using the new image.

 Now you might think that this is some kind of a bug, but in actual fact, replicasets have been designed to behave that way on purpose.
 That's because you're supposed to roll out changes to your replica pods using something called kubernetest deployments.
-Will cover deployments later in the course.
+Will cover deployments in the next section of this course.